Ísak Ólafsson

-Ísak Óli Ólafsson (born 30 June 2000) is an Icelandic football centre-back, who currently plays for Esbjerg fB.
+Ísak Óli Ólafsson (born 30 June 2000) is an Icelandic professional footballer who plays as a centre-back for FH.

 Club career

 Ísak started his career with local club Keflavík before transferring to SønderjyskE in late August 2019.
 To gain more playing time, Ólafsson was loaned out to his former club Keflavík on 19 March 2021 until the end of July 2021.

 On 20 June 2021, Ólafsson signed a three-year deal with Esbjerg fB.

+On 4 April 2024, Esbjerg FB announced that they, in cooperation with Ólafsson, ended the contract, after which he signed a contract with FH.

 International career

 Ísak has featured for the U-16, U-17, U-19 and U-21 Icelandic youth national teams.